 The program has expanded to 13 gardens throughout Houston and produces an abundance of fresh fruits, vegetables, herbs, and spices.
 Classes let community members engage and get to know their neighbors.
 In Houston’s increasing multi-ethnic communities, these green spaces create unity across generations and cultures.
 Gardeners also have an opportunity to join other ongoing activities at the multi-service centers.

-Anyone interested in joining an HDHHS Garden may do so by calling or visiting the multi-service center to get in touch with the garden coordinator.
+Anyone interested in joining an HHD Garden may do so by calling or visiting the multi-service center to get in touch with the garden coordinator.

 Find the location nearest you and come join us!